q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Experiments

 \subsubsection{Evaluation on Patient Data}

-Finally, we applied the methods to the patient data.
-This served as a preliminary test of how the methods handle pathology and whether the accelerated scan still provides useful information in such cases.
-Since no ground truth maps were available, the comparison was limited to visual assessment.
-We examined the maps based on the delineation of lesions, clarity of boundaries, and overall image quality under both \textit{long} and \textit{short} scan settings.
-We refrained from drawing any diagnostic conclusions and the purpose was purely to illustrate qualitative performance in a clinical-like scenario.
+Finally, the methods were applied to patient data to qualitatively assess robustness and feasibility in the presence of pathology and to examine whether accelerated acquisition remains informative in such scenarios.
+As ground-truth maps were unavailable, evaluation was limited to visual assessment.
+Maps were examined with respect to lesion delineation, boundary clarity, and overall image quality under both nominal and accelerated acquisition settings.
+No diagnostic conclusions were drawn and this experiment serves solely as a qualitative illustration of performance in a clinical-like setting.